What are the best water parameters for red cherry shrimp?

 3. Use of remineralized RO water: If you’re using RO water, be sure to remineralize it before adding it to your aquarium.
 RO water lacks essential minerals, so using a remineralization product designed for dwarf shrimp will help you achieve the desired KH levels.

 4. Regular water changes: Perform regular water changes to help maintain stable KH levels and remove waste products that can affect the water chemistry.
-Aim to replace 20-30% of the water every week or two, using dechlorinated tap water or remineralized RO water.
+Aim to replace 20-30% of the water every week or two, using dechlorinated tap waterOpens in a new tab. or remineralized RO water.

 5. Monitor other water parameters: Since KH is related to other water parameters such as GH and pH, it’s essential to monitor and maintain these parameters as well.
 A balanced aquarium environment will help maintain stable KH levels.